mohammedkayser/A-B-Testing--Hypothesis/README.md

 The repository includes the following files:

-- `stud.csv: containing the dataset used for analysis.
+- `stud.csv`: containing the dataset used for analysis.
 - `Hypothesis testing.ipynb`: Jupyter Notebook containing the Python code for data analysis and hypothesis testing.
 - `README.md`: This file, providing an overview of the project and instructions for running the analysis.